carpentries/instructor-training/_extras/checkout.md

 After you have submitted a change to one of our lessons, the next step is to take part in an hour-long discussion session led by an experienced instructor.
-This session gives you a change to familiarize yourself with a particular lesson and clarify anything that may be unclear about our operations in general.
+This session gives you a chance to familiarize yourself with a particular lesson and clarify anything that may be unclear about our operations in general.

 Our discussion sessions are run as weekly video conferences: